itsnubix/react-native-video-controls/README.md

     onEnd={ () => {} }               // Fired when the video is complete.

     // disabling individual controls
-    disableFullScreen={ false }      // Used to hide the Fullscreen control. disableSeekbar={ false }         // Used to hide the Seekbar control. disableVolume={ false }          // Used to hide the Volume control. disableBack={ false }            // Used to hide the Back control.
+    disableFullscreen={ false }      // Used to hide the Fullscreen control. disableSeekbar={ false }         // Used to hide the Seekbar control. disableVolume={ false }          // Used to hide the Volume control. disableBack={ false }            // Used to hide the Back control.